opentok/opentok-reconnection/js-sample/README.md

 The Session object in the code snippet above dispatches the `sessionReconnecting` event when the client is attempting to reconnect to the session.
-The `sessionReconnected` event is dispatched when the reconnection attempt is successfully.
+The `sessionReconnected` event is dispatched when the reconnection attempt succeeds.
 The code adjusts the user interface message in response to each event.

 In the code snippet below, when the `streamCreated` event occurs (indicating that another client's stream is available in the session), the client subscribes to that stream.
-The Subscriber object dispatches the `disconnected` event when the subscriber stream is dropped and the `connected` event when it is restored.
+The Subscriber object dispatches the `disconnected` event when the subscriber stream is dropped and dispatches the `connected` event when it is restored.
-The client creates a `<div>` element in the form of a `subscriberDisconnectedNotification` that is made visible when the subscriber stream is dropped.
+The client creates a `<div>` element to notify the user when the subscriber is disconnected.
 These elements are initially hidden, and they are hidden again when a subscriber stream is restored.